Accessibility statement

 Career

-Mary is a collaborative and interdisciplinary researcher focusing on sex work and the sex industry, she researches non-heteronormative and queer sex work, sex work and technologies, academic experiences of researching the sex industry, safety and violence, participatory methods and human rights.
+Mary is a collaborative and interdisciplinary researcher and her work broadly centres on sex work and the sex industry, with interests spanning non-heteronormative and queer sex work, sex work and health, sex work and technologies, academic experiences of researching the sex industry, safety and violence, collaborative methods and human rights.
+More recently Mary’s work has focused on the lived experiences of academics, especially those who switch disciplines and move into and out of criminology as well as the potential of walking as pedagogy; this includes co-developing the departmental Sociologically Imagining York podcasted walk.

 Research